-- a.
-Uphold the original decision and sanctions - b.
-Uphold the original decision and either decrease or increase the sanction - c.
-Vacate a finding - d.
+- 1. Uphold the original decision and sanctions - 2.
+Uphold the original decision and either decrease or increase the sanction - 3.
+Vacate a finding - 4.
 Send the case back to Student Conduct for a new partial or full hearing.

 Timeframe to submit an appeal